-This tutorial is split up in two parts:
+This Install WordPress Locally using WampServer (WAMP) tutorial is split up into two parts:

-in this post we´ll install the software environment that WordPress needs to run (server, Apache, MySQL and PHP).
-In the second part we´ll actually install WordPress on our local computer.
+In this post, we will install the software environment that WordPress needs to run (server, Apache, MySQL, and PHP).
+In the second part, we will actually discuss how to set up WordPress on the WAMP server.

 A bit of background for beginners